App-vNext/Polly/docs/Polly-V8.md

 - **Events**: These are just events raised when something important happens.
 For example when timeout occurs.
 - **Generators**: These generate a value based on the input.
 For example, retry delay before the next retry attempt.

 All callbacks are asynchronous and return `ValueTask`.
-They flow the following information to the user:
+They provide the following information to the user:

 - `ResilienceContext`: the context of the operation.
-- Result type: for which result type is strategy being executed.
+- Result type: for what result type is the strategy being executed.
 - Callback arguments: Additional information about the event.
+Using arguments is preferable because it makes the API more stable.
+If we decide to add a new member to the arguments, the call sites won't break.

 Each callback type has associated class that can be reused across various strategies.
-For example the `Predicates` class and the usage in the `RetryStrategyOptions.ShouldRetry`:
+For example see the `Predicates` class and the usage in the `RetryStrategyOptions.ShouldRetry`:

 ``` csharp
 public Predicates ShouldRetry { get; set; } = new();